needle-mirror/com.unity.addressables/Documentation~/ContentUpdateWorkflow.md

 `AssetA depends on AssetB which depends on Dependency2` `AssetB depends on Dependency2`
 `AssetC depends on Dependency3`
-Now, if `Dependency2` is changed, the project strucutue looks like:
+Now, if `Dependency2` is changed, the project structure looks like:
 | **`Local_Static`** | **`content_update_group`**  |
 |:---------|:---------|
 ||`AssetA` |